 By early April, the team was in upstate New York and ready to make the final push to The Big Apple.
 Leland now reports that the dogs are used to traffic and have adjusted to this.
 The men, however, are starting to hint to the reporters that they are tiring somewhat of their celebrity status and steady demands for their time by local politicians and civic organizations.

-Livingston County, New York - The Daily Press & Argus newspaper
+Livingston County, New York - The Daily Press and Argus newspaper April 5, 1939.

 Article from the Rochester Democrat and Chronicle newspaper - April 3, 1939.